Strategic marketing partnership: questions and answers

 • Where would the partner’s funds come from?

 Capital investment companies typically obtain funds from private and institutional investors and institutional lenders, among others.
-With regard to a potential strategic marketing partnership, any potential partner would have to provide evidence of the origin of their funds to the satisfaction and with the approval of DFL e.V.
+With regard to a strategic marketing partnership with the DFL, any potential partner would have to provide evidence of the origin of their funds to the satisfaction and with the approval of DFL e.V.
 This includes demonstrating that the funds do not originate to a material extent from countries or regions that fail to satisfy the requirements set out by DFL e.V. in advance.

 • What fundamental requirements must be met by a strategic marketing partner?

-Any potential partner would have to meet certain requirements in order to demonstrate its reliability.
+Any potential partner has to meet certain requirements in order to demonstrate its reliability.
 Among other things, these requirements include:

 • What happens if the growth set out in the business plan fails to occur?